Ashna8378/Employee_management_system_with_Opensearch/testcases.md

 ### **TC 3: Insert Bulk Data into OpenSearch**
 **Scenario**
-Ensure 100,000 records can be inserted using a Python script.
+Ensure 100,000 records have inserted using a Python script.

 **Given**
 - OpenSearch is running.